I am always trying to come up with ideas for my rats and different uses for things I find or have around the house, I

 and big wooden beads and they make nice chewy climby things.
 You can hang

+them up and also let the rats drag them around.
 Toilet paper, paper towel and wrapping paper rolls make forever entertainment

 for the chewers.
 So do cardboard boxes.

-Again hit the dollar store, they have little plastic shelves for lockers and the
+Shelving Again hit the dollar store, they have little plastic shelves for lockers and the

 like that can be snapped together in no time and are easy to clean.
 You can